Suraj3579/Suraj3579/README.md

 ### Hi there, I'm Suraj - aka [Suraj3579][website] 👋

-## I'm an Undergrad, Developer!
+## I'm a Developer!

-- 🔭 I’m currently working on couple of APP Dev Projects
+- I’m currently working as an applications engineer at OTM, Oracle Fusion SCM.
-- 🌱 I’m currently learning Android APP Development and MongoDB
-- 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Hobbies: Playing Tennis, Watching Football and Anime
+- Graduated from IIT Guwahati with a majors in ECE

 ### Connect with me: